 In one sense, indeed, one could argue that a sharp division between secular and religious beliefs is available only to the nonreligious.
-While the religious person may accept many beliefs that others regard as adequately grounded in secular reasons alone-about the physical or biological world, for example-he or she may see these as inherently bound up with a belief in divine creation.
-This need not involve an alternative scientific view-such as creationists' claims that the world is much newer than most scientists think.
-It may rather involve embedding widely accepted scientific claims in a different interpretative frame, as revealing the way God works rather than absence of the divine.
-The religious person may also regard certain beliefs as inherently outside religion, but even if he or she uses the word "secular" to describe these, the meaning is at least in part "irreligious" (a reference to a different, nonreligious way of seeing things and not simply to things ostensibly "self-sufficient" outside religion or divine influence).
+While the religious person may accept many beliefs that others regard as adequately grounded in secular reasons alone - about the physical or biological world, for example - she may see these as inherently bound up with a belief in divine creation.
+This need not involve an alternative scientific view - like creationists' claims that the world is much newer than most scientists think.
+It may rather involve embedding widely accepted scientific claims in a different interpretative frame, as revealing the way God works rather than absence of the Divine.
+She may also regard certain beliefs as inherently outside religion, but even if she uses the word "secular" to describe these, the meaning is at least in part "irreligious" (a reference to a different, non-religious way of seeing things and not simply to things ostensibly "self-sufficient" outside religion or divine influence).